michiari/piacere-mc-openapi/docs/tests.rst

 To run the tests with *PyTest* you'll need to setup the server::

-  poetry run python -m mc_openapi
+  python -m mc_openapi

 and then run separately::

-  poetry run python -m pytest
+  python -m pytest

+Currently, a few tests are run for each supported DOML version.